Villain (2013 film)

-Villain is a 2013 Indian Bengali action drama film written and directed by Tota Roy Choudhury in his directional debut.
+Villain is a 2013 Indian Bengali-language vigilante action film written and directed by Tota Roy Choudhury in his directional debut.
 The film stars Tota Roy Chowdhury and Rituparna Sengupta.Tota Roy Choudhury made his debut by this film under his home production Trident Lord.
 The film was released on 5 October 2013.

 Plot

 Arnab is an honest and upright PWD road inspector.
 Things take a turn after a local MLA and his henchmen frame corruption charge against him and send him to jail for not co-operating with them.
 Meanwhile, his wife also gets killed.
 A victimized and vigilante Arnab plans for a mission to avenge the culprits who changed his life.